lassoid/active_fields/README.md

 Create a class that inherits from `ActiveFields::Validators::BaseValidator` and implements the `perform_validation` method.
 This method is responsible for validating `active_field.default_value` and `active_value.value`, and adding any errors to the `errors` set.
 These errors will then propagate to the corresponding record.
-Each error should be aligned with the arguments of the _ActiveModel_ `errors.add` method.
+Each error should match the arguments format of the _ActiveModel_ `errors.add` method.

 ```ruby
 # lib/ip_validator.rb (or anywhere you want)